 Pack a lunch, bring the binocs, and bask in the coastal views.

-Four easy to challenging coastal hikes are the centerpiece scenic Marin Headlands escape that takes in views of San Francisco, the Golden Gate, and the Pacific.
-You can follow this itinerary any day of the week.
+Four easy-to-challenging coastal hikes are the centerpiece of a scenic Marin Headlands escape that takes in views of San Francisco, the Golden Gate, and the Pacific.
+This itinerary is best done from Friday through Monday, when the Marine Mammal Center is open, but the rest of the stops are possible daily.
 Depending on which hike you choose and how leisurely you pace yourself, you might be in the headlands for half a day or nearly a full one.

 Breakfast in Sausalito